micronaut-projects/micronaut-acme/acme-cli/README.md

 # ACME-cli
-Helper cli that uses Mirconaut cli framework to create utilities that will aid you in doing tasks needed for ACME integration.
+Helper cli that uses Micronaut cli framework to create utilities that will aid you in doing tasks needed for ACME integration.

 ## Documentation ##